-George Lowden is a recognized authority on project and program management, having been named one of the “Power 50” leaders of project management in the U.S. by the Project Management Institute (PMI).
-He has practical, first-hand experience in managing disaster recovery operations, including being the “first off the plane” in standing up ICF’s contractual support for the Louisiana Road Home Program—the largest housing recovery program in U.S. history.
+George is a recognized authority on project and program management.
+He has practical, first-hand experience in managing disaster recovery operations, and was “first off the plane” in our contractual support for the Louisiana Road Home Program: the largest housing recovery program in U.S. history.

-In this Community Development Block Grant-Disaster Recovery (CDBG-DR) Progam, Mr. Lowden, serving as Chief Administrative Officer, was responsible for setting up and overseeing functions including finance, budgeting, anti-fraud, contracts, procurement, human resources, facilities, and legal.
-Among the accomplishments of Mr. Lowden and his colleagues on this unprecedented program include quickly establishing 12 housing assistance centers throughout Louisiana, procuring an office headquarters, hiring 1,000 staff, entering into agreements with and monitoring 22 subcontractors.
+As chief administrative officer for the Community Development Block Grant-Disaster Recovery (CDBG-DR) program, George set up and oversaw functions including finance, budgeting, anti-fraud, contracts, procurement, and human resources.
+He and his colleagues quickly established 12 housing assistance centers throughout Louisiana, procured an office headquarters, hired 1,000 staff, and monitored agreements with 22 subcontractors.

 George has specific expertise in project management offices (PMOs), and presented on “The Role of PMOs in Disaster Recovery Operations” at a Project Management Institute (PMI) national symposium.
 An accredited technical expert with the U.S. Technical Advisory Group in the development of international project management standards, he has represented the United States at international plenary meetings.

 George is a certified project management professional (PMP) and program management professional (PgMP).
 PMI named him one of the “Power 50” leaders of project management in the United States.